-Michigan State University will be hosting its first ever Corrections School of Staff and Command starting in Fall 2017.
+Michigan State University will be hosting its Corrections School of Staff and Command in Fall 2017.
 This class is designed specifically for individuals that serve as leaders or managers in a correctional facility.
 The 400-hour problem-based course utilizes a blend of classroom facilitated learning and cutting edge distance learning technologies.

 Problem-based learning (PBL) represents the next generation in criminal justice training by fostering critical thinking, and employing learning philosophies appropriate in today’s correctional environment.